ChristosGkovaris/Go-Essentials/README.md

 # Go Essentials
-Welcome to the "Go Essentials", this repository contains a collection of Go code examples that demonstrate various concepts related to concurrency, error handling, panics, invalid inputs, goroutines, and returning errors from empty inputs.
+Welcome to the "Go Essentials" repository, this repository contains a collection of Go code examples that demonstrate various concepts related to concurrency, error handling, panics, invalid inputs, goroutines, and returning errors from empty inputs.
 These scripts will help you understand key Go programming techniques and best practices.

 ## Code Overview